web3/web3.js/docs/docs/guides/web3_providers_guide/events_listening.md

 # Providers Events Listening

 Some providers are, by design, always connected.
-And so they can communicate changes with the user through events.
+Therefor, they can communicate changes with the user through events.
 Actually, among the 3 providers, `HttpProvider` is the only one that does not support event.
-And the rest 2:
+And the other 2:
 [WebSocketProvider](/api/web3-providers-ws/class/WebSocketProvider) and [IpcProvider](/api/web3-providers-ipc/class/IpcProvider) enable the user to listen to emitted events.

-Actually, the events can be categorized as follow ([according to EIP 1193](https://eips.ethereum.org/EIPS/eip-1193#rationale)):
+Actually, the events can be categorized as follows ([according to EIP 1193](https://eips.ethereum.org/EIPS/eip-1193#rationale)):

 -   Communicate arbitrary messages: `message`
 -   Changes to the Provider’s ability to make RPC requests;